loshjawrence/NOTES/ue5.md

 it will show up in the list of compoents for the scene element

 ### TRACE CHANNEL COLLISION
+Creates a filter for scene travesal so that you only are testing against things in the "channel" can do line or geometry(sphere) trace can keep going or stop on first hit
 Settings->Project Settings
+->Engine->Collision
+->new trace channel
+->objects in scene that want that filter need to say they are attaching collision trace channel Go to Details panel
+Collision->Collision Presets(set to Custom...)
+Collision Responses and set to Block so that it "hits" against the ray i.e. block the line of sight

 ### ASSETS
 After you've made your project go to the